OneGneissGuy/CSI-se108/README.md

 # se108
-se108 datalogger support information page.
-This page includes In addition to technical information, device configuration utility script, support files and instructions that are necessary to run the se108 device configuration utility.
+Welcome to the se108 datalogger software repository.
+This repo houses technical information, device configuration utility (DCU) scripts, support files and instructions that are necessary to program the se108 and operate the DCU.
+The se108 has a power input port, a telemetry port (Port 1) and 7 sensor ports (Ports 2-8).
+The Campbell Scientific SE108 is submerisble CR1000 datalogger equipped with power switching and communication peripherals.The se108 DCU is used to program the se108's input ports and sampling schedule.

 <img src="https://github.com/OneGneissGuy/CSI-se108/blob/master/images/se108-bh.jpg" width="400" height="400">

 # Notes